JanushPrajosh/Dap_Team_Project/README.md

 - matplotlib

 > In this case study below research questions are identified and provided the results:
+> 1. What seating configuration outside the restaurant affects the grades?
+> 2. Do the grades depend on the type of alcohol permit?
+> 3. Did the restaurant's special offers such as kid meals, sharing spaces, locally sourced cuisine and lower nutritional content have an impact on how well it scored in the food inspection?

 # WORK FLOW
 [![N|Solid](https://github.com/JanushPrajosh/Dap_Team_Project/blob/main/workflow.png)]()